Book a demo

 "It's quite typical of a small practice that had grown from four people back in 2008 to around 20 in 2017.
 We'd evolved over a series of spreadsheets to run virtually everything from a project management point of view.

 But the problem with spreadsheets is they're open to human error.
 Also, the information wasn't live - you had to go in and hoover out the information you wanted before you could analyse it."

 Working around the limitations of WorkflowMax, those spreadsheets had got more complicated, and Fiona and her colleagues saw the need for a much more efficient system.

 "The system wasn't broken, but we could see that there were definitely opportunities to improve it, so we were kind of scratching our heads thinking 'hmm, how could we go about finding some better solutions?'"

 There were a number of areas that DMA were looking to improve when it came to implementing a full, industry-tailored project management system.
 Top of the list was resourcing.
 As the business had grown, the project values and scope had increased incrementally, making it more difficult to manage the team using their basic software.

 The other key area was reporting.
 It had become tougher and tougher to get meaningful insights into how their projects were performing as the business had evolved and become more complex.

 "We very much see ourselves as a technology-led practice, and we're constantly looking to apply new technology to solve problems for our clients on our projects.
 That's how we've approached everything in terms of how we develop our architecture, and so CMap fits very neatly into that mentality."

-They'd implemented a more basic system previously that had integrated with Xero, but there was a need for something a little bit more sophisticated as the practice continued to grow.
+Having previously implemented WorkflowMax, there was a need for something a little bit more sophisticated as the practice continued to grow.

 The answer to their problems came courtesy of colleagues at their accountants Whitemoor Davis.
 DMA had heard of CMap, but were under the impression that we were better suited to much bigger practices.